Position: Program Associate – Communications

-- Works in conjunction with Program Managers and contract applicants to develop and submit contract proposals.
+- Works in conjunction with Director and Program Managers and contract/grant applicants to develop and submit contract/grant proposals.

-- Analyzes solicited contract proposals with Program Manager and conducts necessary due diligence.
+- Analyzes solicited grants/contract proposals with Director and Program Managers and conducts necessary due diligence.

-- Participates in meetings with Program Managers to discuss contract proposals.
+- Participates in meetings with Director and Program Managers to discuss grant/contract proposals.

-- Provides regular updates to Program Managers regarding status of contract applications documents and of active contracts.
+- Provides regular updates to Director and Program Managers regarding status of contract applications documents and of active contracts.

-- Tracks and manages department budgets as requested by Program Managers.
+- Tracks and manages department budgets as requested by Director.